-- to review and monitor the internal control systems and risk management systems (including review of non financial risks) on which the Company is reliant; - to consider whether there is a need for the Company to have its own internal audit function; - to monitor the integrity of the half-yearly and annual financial statements of the Company by reviewing, and challenging where necessary, the actions and judgements of the Manager; - to review, and report to the Board on, the significant financial reporting issues and judgements made in connection with the preparation of the Company's financial statements, half-yearly reports, announcements and related formal statements; - to review the content of the Annual Report and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy; - to meet with the external auditor to review the proposed audit programme of work and the findings of the auditor.
-The Committee shall also use this as an opportunity to assess the effectiveness of the audit process; - to develop and implement policy on the engagement of the auditor to supply non-audit services.
-Fees paid to the auditor for non-audit services during the year were £4,000 (2015 £4,000) and related to a review of the Half-Yearly Financial Report.
-The Committee will review any future fees in the light of the requirement to maintain the auditor's independence; - to review a statement from the Aberdeen Group detailing the arrangements in place within Aberdeen whereby its
+- to review and monitor the internal control systems and risk management systems (including review of non financial risks) on which the Company is reliant; - to consider whether there is a need for the Company to have its own internal audit function; - to monitor the integrity of the half-yearly and annual financial statements of the Company by reviewing, and challenging where necessary, the actions and judgements of the Manager; - to review, and report to the Board on, the significant financial reporting issues and judgements made in connection with the preparation of the Company's annual and half-yearly financial statements, announcements and related formal statements; - to review the content of the Annual Report and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy; - to meet with the Auditor to review the proposed audit programme of work and the findings of the Auditor.
+The Committee shall also use this as an opportunity to assess the effectiveness of the audit process; - to develop and implement policy on the engagement of the Auditor to supply non-audit services.
+Fees paid to the Auditor for non-audit services during the year were £4,000 (2016 - £4,000) and related to a review of the Half-Yearly Financial Report.
+The Committee will review any future fees in the light of statutory requirements and the need to maintain the Auditor's independence;

-- staff may, in confidence, escalate concerns about possible improprieties in matters of financial reporting or other matters; - to make recommendations in relation to the appointment of the auditor and to approve the remuneration and terms of engagement of the auditor; and - to monitor and review the auditor's independence, objectivity, effectiveness, resources and qualification.
+- to review a statement from the Aberdeen Group detailing the arrangements in place within Aberdeen whereby its staff may, in confidence, escalate concerns about possible improprieties in matters of financial reporting or other matters; - to make recommendations in relation to the appointment of the Auditor and to approve the remuneration and terms of engagement of the Auditor; - to monitor and review the Auditor's independence, objectivity, effectiveness, resources and qualification.